lorainemg/db-project/README.md

 # Automation of the enrollment process in courses

-Due to the approval of new changes in the study modalities of Course by Encounters (CPE) and Distance Education (EaD), the University of Havana (UH) has received applicants in these modalities in recent years.
-The number of applicants has exceeded 3,000 figures in all the time these changes have been implemented.

-Therefore, the process of managing enrollment and managing entrance exams becomes complex due to the number of applicants who apply.
-In addition, the number of personnel entering the UH during registration and exams is high and poses a problem for the safety and performance of center workers.

-Due to the aforementioned, it is necessary to design, implement and deploy a system that provides improvements to the management of the applicants' registration, and provides specific reports about this management.
+This project is a web-based application designed to automate the enrollment process for the University of Havana's Distance Education (EaD) and Course by Encounters (CPE) programs.
+The system streamlines applicant registration and provides administrative tools for managing entrance exams and generating specific reports.

+## Introduction

+With the recent changes in the study modalities at the University of Havana, there has been a significant increase in applicants for the EaD and CPE programs, surpassing 3,000 in recent years.
+Managing enrollment and entrance exams manually has become complex and poses challenges for staff performance and security.
+This system aims to:

+- Simplify the applicant registration process.
+- Manage entrance exams efficiently.
+- Generate specific reports to aid administrative decision-making.

+- ## Features

+- **Applicant Registration**: Allows prospective students to register for courses online.
+- **Entrance Exam Management**: Facilitates scheduling and administration of entrance exams.
+- **Reporting**: Generates detailed reports on applicant data and enrollment statistics.
+- **User Authentication**: Secure login for administrators to manage the system.

 ## The System

-The system, in its conception, offers the possibility of being able to create a registration request, which will collect the data of the applicants, including the approval of the Affidavit.
+The system offers the possibility of being able to create a registration request, which will collect the data of the applicants, including the approval of the Affidavit.
 This form can be filled out by the applicant from outside the center, prepared from the center itself or by authorized personnel at the UH, in the presence of the applicant.

 The preparation of this registration has a period that must be established by those responsible for this activity and taking into account the date on which each of the applications is made, it will serve to establish dates automatically.
 Applicants will go to the center to formalize their registration, choosing between the scheduled shifts or using the one assigned by the system.